healexsystems/Healex.HL7-V2-Anonymizer/README.md

 # Healex.HL7v2Anonymizer

 This console application allows you to anonymize HL7v2 messages.
-The standard configuration anonymizes all identifiable data in HL7 v2 messages and hashes fields that include an ID.
+The standard configuration anonymizes all identifiable data in HL7 v2 messages, and hashes fields that include an ID.

-## Motivation

-The project was built to enable anyone to share HL7v2 sample messages without identifiable data.

-## How to use?

-**Warning: This application overwrites the original message so make sure you are working on a copy.**
+**This application overwrites the original message, please make sure you have a copy of the original files.**

+## Features

+* Anonymization of specified segment fields
+* Hashing of specified segment fields

+## Deployment

+The solutions runs as a command line application that expects a path to the folder containing HL7 messages to be anonymized.

 1. Download the latest release to a location of your choice.
-2. Unzip it.
+2. Decompress the release folder.
 3. Run the application and enter the path to your v2 messages.
-Make sure to back them up prior to runing the application since the original messages will be overwritten.

 ## Configuration

-This application will use the `appsettings.json` to read the values that are to be replaced for each segments and their corresponding subsegments.
+This application will use the `appsettings.json` file to read the values that are to be replaced for each segments and their corresponding fields.

 A segment is recognized by its `"Segment"` property.
 Each segment contains an array of replacements.
 A segment's subsegment can be identified by its `"Path"` property inside the replacements array.
 Subsegments will also have a value property that contains the value by which a value inside a HL7v2 message is to be replaced.